logo company

 1. Log into your email account that is associated with your Shopify account and change your password.

 2. Log into your Shopify account and change your password.
-If you’re prevented from logging in, choose the “reset your password” option.
+If you’re prevented from logging in, pick the “reset your password” option.

 3. After resetting your password, activate two-step authentication to provide additional security.